Fred Anhalt: Anhalt apartments

 Despite broad stylistic similarities, Anhalt apartments have been recognized for the degree to which each building is customized to its particular building site.
 The basic plan—individual living spaces oriented around a common, open courtyard—made it easier to make effective use of the natural light and existing vegetation on the building site.
 This floor plan also provided flexibility for minimizing street noise and maximizing privacy even in neighborhoods with high urban density.

 The interiors of Anhalt apartments feature amenities and design details that were uncommon in apartments of the time.
 Many Anhalt apartments featured built-in refrigerators, electric dish washers, wood-burning fireplaces, high ceilings, hand-carved woodwork, and double floors for soundproofing.
 Although individual apartments were not exceptionally large, many featured individualized floor plans and amenities more commonly found in single-family homes: upper and lower levels connected by curved interior staircases, private balconies, glazed tile work, and stained-glass window panes.
 The 25-unit Ten-O-Five apartment building, completed in 1930, was the first apartment building in Seattle to feature an underground parking garage.

 Lawrence Kreisman, in his booklet, Apartments by Anhalt, says:

-"What made Anhalt's buildings succeed is not their particular style or size, or complexity.
-It is the style of living encouraged therein -- the creation, through design, of an enclosed community that, while it relates to the street and neighborhood, also provides a common green, an outdoor living room that is the sole province of the tenants."

 Anhalt Apartments have been recognized both for their high build quality and for the speed with which they were constructed.
 Anhalt's company often completed construction of a building within fewer than three months, and usually constructed several buildings simultaneously.
 Anhalt achieved this balance through vertical integration and by taking advantages of efficiencies of scale—by centralizing design and construction within the same firm, and placing large orders with local suppliers of brick, tile and other building materials.